-Outlook-As a result of the COVID-19 pandemic, LandWell experienced a decline in land sales activity during the second quarter of 2020 and, as a result, LandWell reduced development spending where possible to align with expected residential builder output.
-Beginning in the second half of 2020 and continuing through the first quarter of 2021, land sales activities increased, including increases in both the number of acres sold and new escrow agreements.
-LandWell returned to more normalized infrastructure development spending in late 2020 in line with increased land sales.
+Outlook - As a result of the COVID-19 pandemic, LandWell experienced a decline in land sales activity during the second quarter of 2020 and, as a result, LandWell reduced development spending where possible to align with expected residential builder output.
+Beginning in the second half of 2020 and continuing through the first six months of 2021, land sales activities increased, including increases in both the number of acres sold and the selling price per acre sold.
+In addition, almost 300 acres are under escrow agreements at June 30, 2021.
+In order to support increased sales activity, LandWell returned to more normalized infrastructure development spending in late 2020, and thus far in 2021 infrastructure activity has continued at a heavy pace to support the increase in acreage sold or entering escrow.
 Throughout the COVID-19 pandemic, LandWell has continued to actively develop and market land it manages, primarily to residential builders, for the residential/planned community in Henderson and BMI has continued to provide utility and water delivery services to its customers without interruption.
-Our Real Estate Management and Development management team remains focused on protecting the health and safety of our employees and contractors including implementation of enhanced health and safety protocols.
+Our Real Estate Management and Development management team remains focused on protecting the health and safety of its employees and contractors including implementation of enhanced health and safety protocols.

 Based on current land sales activities, including current land sales in escrow, we expect the level of land sales in the near term to continue to be strong.
 As noted above, we cannot guarantee land held in escrow will close as currently scheduled because builders can generally cancel without financial penalty until shortly before scheduled closing.
-In addition, several COVID-19 mitigation procedures put into effect by the City of Henderson and utility providers are, in some cases, adding time to the typical permitting and mapping process required to be completed before the necessary approvals can be obtained to close a land sale.
-In addition, under LandWell's development agreement with the City of Henderson, the issuance of a specified number of housing permits requires LandWell to complete certain large infrastructure projects.
-We expect LandWell to be required to begin several of these large projects in 2021 and, as a result, we expect land development costs to increase during 2021 as compared to 2020.
-Because these costs relate to the entirety of the residential/planned community, these costs are not part of the cost based inputs used to recognize revenue and therefore this spending will not correlate to revenue recognition.
-This spending is expected to be eligible for tax increment reimbursement.
+In addition, there are still several COVID-19 mitigation procedures in effect from the City of Henderson and utility providers that, in some cases, add time to the typical permitting and mapping process required to be completed before the necessary approvals can be obtained to close a land sale.
+Under LandWell's development agreement with the City of Henderson, the issuance of a specified number of housing permits requires LandWell to complete certain large infrastructure projects.
+LandWell has been required to begin several of these large projects in 2021 and, as a result, we expect land development costs to increase during 2021 as compared to 2020.
+Because these costs relate to the entirety of the residential/planned community, these costs are not part of the cost based inputs used to recognize revenue and therefore this spending will not correlate to revenue recognition but it is expected to be eligible for tax increment reimbursement.

-General Corporate Items, Interest Expense, Income Taxes and Noncontrolling Interest-2021 Compared to 2020
+General Corporate Items, Interest Expense, Income Taxes and Noncontrolling Interest - 2021 Compared to 2020